macmade/xcode-coveralls/README.md

 Usage
 -----

-...
+    Usage: xcode-coveralls [OPTIONS] BUILD_DIRECTORY

+    Options:

+        --help       Shows this help dialog
+        --verbose    Turns on extra logging
+        --gcov       Path or command for invoking the gcov utility --include    Paths to include from the sources --exclude    Paths to exclude from the sources

 License
 -------

-The XS-Labs C++ Utility Library is released under the terms of the MIT License.
+xcode-coveralls is released under the terms of the MIT License.

 Repository Infos
 ----------------